-Highland Community School has a 40+ year history of providing a high-quality, innovative, and independent educational program serving Milwaukee's central city.
+Highland Community School has a 5055+year history of providing a high-quality, innovative, and independent educational program serving Milwaukee's central city.
 We plan to continue to expand and innovate in ways that will continue to create academic excellence for our students, families, and community.
+Highland is proud to have been Milwaukee Public Schools' first established charter in 1996, with an academic program and operating model that has spurred demand for Montessori education with an increased focus on parent involvement.
+The flexibility afforded to Highland as a non-instrumentality charter school guided by a Parent Board of Directors has enabled our school to continue reaching its educational goals with the ability to develop and adjust policies as needed.
+Highland's success at engaging the family as a whole has impacted MPS, inspiring the district-wide implementation of a Family Engagement Coordinator position to better meet the needs of students and their families.
+As a model, Highland remains dedicated to innovative educational strategies that can be utilized to support other schools, improving education for all Milwaukee Public Schools students.
 Highland has achieved a high level of educational attainment by creating a system of accountability to a parent board of directors, while having the flexibility to develop and adjust policies quickly by operating outside the MPS institutional framework.
 Highland has achieved educational success through the Montessori method of education.

 HCS has led the way in Montessori education in Milwaukee, with staff from Highland helping to launch MacDowell, the first MPS Montessori school.
 Highland and MacDowell have had a long history of staff moving from one institution to the other, staff parents sending their children to the other institution, and close ties between the student bodies.
-Many of our graduates attend MacDowell, and that will only increase as our enrollment grows and MacDowell strengthens its high school programming in its new location.
+Beyond MacDowell, Highland has a long history of working with and sharing information among several other MPS Montessori schools such as Fernwood and Maryland.
+Many of our students graduate from Highland and attend some of MPS's top rated high schools such as King, Reagan and Golda Meir.
 We are proud of our role in helping Milwaukee, and MPS in particular, to be one of the leaders in urban Montessori education, and we are committed to continue nurturing that expertise.
 In 1996, Highland joined the Milwaukee Public Schools as the first charter school in Milwaukee, and we have continued to support the growth of public Montessori schools in MPS.

-Our teachers and instructional staff have strong backgrounds in Montessori educational methods and philosophy.
-We are committed to making sure that our staff have the opportunity for ongoing professional training and development in this area.
-Indeed, all of our lead teachers are certified by the American Montessori Institute, and many of our other staff members are also engaged in Montessori training.
-Historically, we have grown many of our own teachers, as Highland parents and other community members have worked first as classroom assistants at Highland before going on to complete Montessori training and to lead their own classrooms.
+Our As a Montessori school, Highland's -teachers and instructional staff have strong backgrounds in Montessori educational methods and philosophy.
+We are committed to making sure ensuring that our staff have the opportunity for ongoing professional training and development in this area.
+Indeed, in addition to ensuring our lead teachers are licensed educators, all of our lead teachers are also certified by the American Montessori Institute and American Montessori Society, and with many of our other staff members are also actively engaged in Montessori training.
+Historically, we have grown many of our own teachers, began as Highland parents and other or community members have who worked first as classroom assistants at Highland before going on to complete Montessori training and to lead their own classrooms.